 Ideally we`ll have enough revenue to continue supporting a great team, and make a few “seed investments” for Global or Local startups.

 Having great people means nothing if you are not building a great culture that allows everyone to flourish in it.
 And we are doing our best to continue building such a culture based on the learnings and experiences of the team.

 We have a lot of values that are “Key” to our culture:

 Yes Start with a smile is our first value.
-Not because we are “goddamn hippies” (not saying we aren’t) but because smiling and being happy as often as possible is the biggest Productivity Hack anyone can do.
+Not because we are “goddamn hippies” (not saying we aren’t) but because smiling and being happy as often as possible is one of the biggest and most sustainable Productivity Hacks anyone can do.

 Why do we say that?
 Well there is a lot of research that backs it up and a great entry point to the research can be found here